2 Tutorials

 These data can be carried by querying the HTTP/2 stream object involved.
 If you

-macro, it is available in a lexically bound STREAM
+define handlers by HANDLER macro, it is available in a lexically bound STREAM

 variable.